 Shipments coming in and out of the Port of Longview create a major rail line chokepoint at the Longview Junction, slowing down passenger rail traffic.
 WSDOT will upgrade existing track and add a third main track between Kelso and the Longview Junction.
 This will separate freight and passenger rail traffic, allowing trains to move around each other and improve the reliability and on-time performance of Amtrak Cascades trains.

 Reduced congestion and reduced passenger/freight rail conflicts improves reliability for both, allowing for better movement of people and goods through the corridor.

 Washington benefits from critical infrastructure investments that improve mobility in congested areas along the corridor, create and preserve jobs, foster economic growth, and improve air quality across our state.

 - Adds capacity by building third main track near Longview Junction;

 - Reduces congestion allowing passenger trains to move freely around Longview Junction;

 - Improves passenger train reliability and accommodates increases in passenger train frequency.

 What is the project timeline?

-Preliminary engineering and conceptual design work began in early 2012.
-Environmental studies will begin in early 2013 with final design following in early 2014.
-Construction is expected to begin in early 2015 with the new siding in place by summer of 2017.
+Preliminary engineering began in early 2012.
+Environmental studies began in early 2013.
+Final design is expected to begin in early 2015.
+Construction is expected to begin in summer 2015 with the rail improvements in place by fall 2017.